Robots, hairstyling and new discoveries: N.L. students test out their skills for future careers | CBC News

 Hands-on experience

-The real win though, according to the chair of the Skills Canada NL Board of Directors Christine Greene, is getting students excited about possible future careers.
+The real win, though, according to Christine Greene, the chair of the Skills Canada N.L. board of directors, is getting students excited about possible future careers.

 Greene is passionate about getting young students to think about different careers, enabling them to make better choices as early as high school.